New Taipei City, Taiwan

 There were many mushroom rocks – rounded tops on slender stems – jutting out of the craggy coastline at Yehliu.
 Others stood at eye level exhibiting the honeycomb pattern of shallow pockmarks on the surface.
 It would have been a scientific adventure to explore this natural rock garden, but the same forces shaping them – wind and water – were shooing us away.
 Well played, Mother Nature!

 Back in the car, I told Kevin the Golden Waterfall, our next stop, was a non-negotiable item in our road trip.
 I was smitten at first sight of it in a photo on a friend’s Facebook wall.
 Easy peasy for Kevin and us.
 It was located right by Jinshui Road in Ruifang District.
-No walking, no hiking, no effort, AND no entrance fee.
+No walking, no hiking, no effort, and no entrance fee.
 My favorite spot in Taiwan was a roadside attraction for “drive by shooting” (drive by, shoot some photos, and go).
-The stop took no more than 10 minutes.
+The stop took no more than ten minutes.

 The Golden Waterfall was not particularly grand nor was it a tremendous cascade even in this rain.
 It flowed gradually down the slope, not in a dramatic drop.
 Still, it was gold, quite literally, for its proximity to the Gold Ecological Park.
 The bright landscape may have been contaminated by heavy metals deposited therein from defunct gold and copper mines upstream.
 Its beauty could be the product of contamination.
 If so, it was love at first sight for an environmental disaster.

 After that quickie stop, Kevin spirited us away, still within Ruifang District, to quaint Jiufen, an erstwhile mining town turned tourist spot.
 Or a film set, seemingly.
-Part of the fame of this town built by the Japanese lay in its resemblance to the setting of the acclaimed anime Spirited Away by Japanese filmmaker Hayao Miyazaki, though he had denied any such connection.
+Part of the fame of this town built by the Japanese lay in its resemblance to the setting of the acclaimed anime Spirited Away by filmmaker Hayao Miyazaki, though he had denied any such connection.
 Regardless, we lapped up souvenirs designed with ghost characters from the movie.

 More than a century ago, this isolated mountain hamlet prospered during the Taiwanese gold rush.
 As minerals were depleted, so were Jiufen’s fortunes.
 But its maze of extant Japanese-style architecture gave the town its second wind as a heritage tourism destination.